Lorentz quantum mechanics: basic structures of Lorentz quantum mechanics

+and thus Eq.~(\ref{eq:interval}).
+In fact, the normalization of Lorentz-kind Eq.~(\ref{eq:interval}) has been extensively demonstrated in non-Hermitian quantum mechanics (see~\cite{Gong2} for an example).

+Why can we refer to the equation (\ref{eq:interval}) as an analogue of Lorentz transformation?
+Since what we are focusing is the two-mode wavefunction, we can demonstrate this by the two dimensional space-time spanned by $(x,t)$.
+In special relativity, the interval $x^2-t^2$ (in natural units $c=1$) for a given inertial frame keeps a constant after the Lorentz boost to any other inertial frame.
+Here because $x$ and $t$ are both real numbers, $x^2-t^2=|x|^2-|t|^2$.
+The vector $(x,t)$ are called space-like, light-like and time-like as $x^2-t^2>0$, $x^2-t^2=0$ and $x^2-t^2<0$, respectively.

+For the current two-mode wavefunction $(a,b)^T$, we can map the first component $a$ as $x$ and the second one $b$ as $t$.
+Thus the interval-like quantity $|a|^2-|b|^2$ can be accordingly defined.
+Because $a$ and $b$ may be complex numbers, the notion of modulus is necessary to define the interval.
+Since we have proven that, during the evolution determined by BdG equation, Eq.~(\ref{eq:interval}) holds, we can call this evolution as the Lorentz-like evolution, or complex Lorentz evolution.
+In analogy with the real Lorentz transformation, we consider that $(a,b)^T$ is space-like, light-like and time-like as ${\text {In}}((a,b)^T)=|a|^2-|b|^2>0$, ${\text {In}}((a,b)^T)=|a|^2-|b|^2=0$ and ${\text {In}}((a,b)^T)=|a|^2-|b|^2<0$, respectively.

-While Eq. (\ref{eq:interval}) formally resembles the conventional Lorentz evolution (transformation) in special relativity, there are delicate differences: in contrast to the conventional Lorentz transformation where only real numbers (space-time coordinate) are involved, here we are dealing with a complex vector specified by \textit{complex} numbers, the interval of which requires the notion of modulus.
-In this sense, we shall refer to the space where these complex vectors reside as the {\it complex Minkowski space}.
-There, depending on ${\text {In}}((a,b)^T)>0$, $<0$ or $=0$, we follow the convention and call $(a,b)^T$ as being space-like, time-like or light-like, respectively.
+While Eq.~(\ref{eq:interval}) formally resembles the conventional Lorentz evolution (transformation) in special relativity, there are delicate differences: (i) in contrast to the conventional Lorentz transformation where only real numbers (space-time coordinate) are involved, here we are dealing with a complex vector specified by \textit{complex} numbers, the interval of which requires the notion of modulus (in this sense, we shall refer to the space where these complex vectors reside as the {\it complex Minkowski space}); (ii) unlike the real Minkowski space where $x(t)$ must be a space-like (time-like) component, here a freedom is left as we define the space-like axis and time-like one, i.e., we can either define $a(b)$ as the space-like (time-like) component or time-like (space-like) component.
+Thus whether a wavefunction $(a,b)^T$ is space-like or time-like is totally determined by how we define the space-like and time-like component.
+However, this does not constitute a problem as we can always fix our convention once the definition is determined.

 We thus conclude that the evolution generated by $\mathcal{U}(t,0)$ conserves the interval [see Eq. (\ref{eq:interval})], and therefore, represents a \textit{complex Lorentz} evolution.